Merchant Taylors’ Junior and Infant School, Crosby

 The extension provides a new reception, several classrooms, a dining hall and kitchen.
 External works create a new children’s play area.

-89.3% local* workforce *within 35 miles 100% Waste recycling 42/50 Considerate Constructors score 8 Career workshops completed
+89.3% Local workforce 100% Waste recycling 42/50 Considerate Constructors score 8 Career workshops completed

 We worked closely with the school team to ensure no disruption to the occupied buildings while we were on site.